How to Avoid Media Bias When Covering Political News Stories

 Any reporting on a political campaign will include good and bad news.
-If you are assigned to cover a candidate, there will be a day she stumbles -- making a verbal gaffe, misstating a fact or sometimes literally stumbling as she trips over a broken sidewalk.
+If you are assigned to cover a candidate, there will be a day when they stumble -- making a verbal gaffe, misstating a fact, or sometimes literally stumbling as they trip over a broken sidewalk.
 Reporting facts doesn't equal media bias, though overly-aggressive campaign workers might try to con voters into thinking that.

 Check Your Stories for Accuracy